 Can you this make this salad ahead of time?

 Yes!
 Unlike other salads, kale salads actually taste better the next day because the leaves soften and soak up the dressing.
+In other words, the flavor and texture improve if you make it ahead!
 You can dress and massage the kale greens up to four days ahead and keep them in a covered container in the fridge until you’re ready to serve it.
 When you want to eat the salad, add the fruit and toasted almond slivers!

 - Lemon Vinaigrette (recipe below)